rkoberholtz/r0b3BOT/README.md

 [![pipeline status](http://gitlab.rickelobe.com/Bots/r0b3BOT/badges/master/pipeline.svg)](http://gitlab.rickelobe.com/Bots/r0b3BOT/commits/master)

 # Description
 This is R0b3's Discord Bot.
 It's creation was basically a challenge posed a coworker who said "Hey, you can write Discord Bots in Python...
 Make one to display your 3D printer status!".
 But as time went on, a few more features were added.
 Aside from being able to query and monitor your 3D printer, it can also fetch the current status of a service monitroed by your StatPing instance.
-If you'd like to "subsrcibe"
+In addition to just fetching the current status of a service, you can subscribe to receive alerts for any StatPing service state change.
+All subscriptions are persistent and will remain even after the bot is restarted.

 # Features
 *  Query & Monitor 3D Printer Status using `$printstat` command(Requires that your printer is connected to Octoprint)<br>